browniebroke/django-codemod/docs/codemods.md

-- Replace compatibility imports of `EmptyResultSet` in `django.db.models.query`, `django.db.models.sql`, and `django.db.models.sql.datastructures` by an import from `django.core.exceptions`.
+- Replace compatibility imports of `EmptyResultSet` in `django.db.models.query`, `django.db.models.sql`, and `django.db.models.sql.datastructures` by import from `django.core.exceptions`.

+Applied by passing the `--removed-in 3.1` or `--deprecated-in 1.9` option:

+- Replace compatibility imports of `pretty_name`
+  in `django.forms.forms` by import from `django.forms.utils`.

 Applied by passing the `--removed-in 3.1` or `--deprecated-in 1.8` option:

-- Replace compatibility imports of `FieldDoesNotExist` in `django.db.models.fields` by an import from `django.core.exceptions`.
+- Replace compatibility imports of `FieldDoesNotExist` in `django.db.models.fields` by import from `django.core.exceptions`.

 ## Removed in Django 4.0